CoSMeTIC: Zero-Knowledge Computational Sparse Merkle Trees with Inclusion-Exclusion Proofs for Clinical Research: Abstract

 \section{Abstract}

 Analysis of clinical data is a cornerstone of biomedical research with applications in areas such as genomic testing and response characterization of therapeutic drugs.
 Maintaining strict privacy controls is essential because such data typically contains personally identifiable health information of patients.
 At the same time, regulatory compliance often requires study managers to demonstrate the integrity and authenticity of participant data used in analyses.
-Balancing these competing requirements—privacy preservation and verifiable accountability—remains a critical challenge.
-In this paper, we present CoSMeTIC, a zero-knowledge computational framework that proposes computational Sparse Merkle Trees (SMTs) as a means to generate verifiable inclusion and exclusion proofs for individual participants’ data in clinical studies.
+Balancing these competing requirements of privacy preservation and verifiable accountability remains a critical challenge.
+In this paper, we present CoSMeTIC, a zero-knowledge computational framework that proposes computational Sparse Merkle Trees (SMTs) as a means to generate verifiable inclusion and exclusion proofs for individual participants' data in clinical studies.
 We formally analyze the zero-knowledge properties of CoSMeTIC and evaluate its computational efficiency through extensive experiments.
-Using the Kolmogorov–Smirnov and likelihood-ratio hypothesis tests, along with logistic-regression-based genomic analyses on real-world Huntington’s disease datasets, we demonstrate that CoSMeTIC achieves strong privacy guarantees while maintaining statistical fidelity.
+We demonstrate the framework on Huntington's disease and HIV-1 case studies, using simulated CAG-repeat cohorts derived from published summary statistics and published de-identified clinical lab measurements of virus samples.
+Using two-sample Kolmogorov-Smirnov and likelihood-ratio hypothesis tests, along with logistic-regression-based genomic analyses on the de-identified datasets, we show that CoSMeTIC achieves strong privacy guarantees while maintaining statistical fidelity.
 Our results suggest that CoSMeTIC provides a scalable and practical alternative for achieving regulatory compliance with rigorous privacy protection in large-scale clinical research.

 \keywords{Zero Knowledge Proof, Sparse Merkle Trees, Regulatory Compliance, Clinical Research Studies.}